-- (1) A child will only be released to an individual who knows the password. - (2) Any request for the child is to be collected by an individual under the age of 16 must be in the form of a signed letter. - b) A child will not be released into the care of any individual who, in the opinion of Saplings' staff, is intoxicated or who displays aggressive or threatening behaviour. - c) Under no circumstances will a child be released from the Setting on their own.
+- (1) A child will only be released to an individual who knows the password and if requested is carrying some photo identification. - (2) Any request for the child is to be collected by an individual under the age of 16 must be in the form of a signed letter. - b) A child will not be released into the care of any individual who, in the opinion of Saplings' staff, is intoxicated or who displays aggressive or threatening behaviour. - c) Under no circumstances will a child be released from the setting on their own.
 Any exceptions will be with prior authority from the owner.

-56. All staff undergo enhanced Disclosure and Barring Service (DBS) background checks
+59. All staff undergo enhanced Disclosure and Barring Service (DBS) background checks